 BLBB Advisors, LLC – Weekly Market Update Friday, April 17, 2020

 This week, we offered two webinars – Women, Finance, and the Covid-19 Pandemic and Financial Literacy for Teens and Young Adults in a Volatile Market.
-Two weeks ago, BLBB Plan Services offered a webinar geared towards employers and employees entitled: Navigating the 2020 COVID-19 Pandemic & your Retirement Plan.
+Two weeks ago, BLBB Retirement Plans offered a webinar geared towards employers and employees entitled: Navigating the 2020 COVID-19 Pandemic & your Retirement Plan.
 These were our first forays into the world of online educational programming and many thanks to all who attended!
 If you missed these events, they are now available on our website – just click on the highlighted portion of each webinar title above to access these presentations.

 It’s been a fairly positive and even relatively calm week in US equity markets.
 As of this morning, the S&P 500 is up about 2% for the week.
 Thankfully, equity market volatility also continues to abate.
 During mid-March, the VIX index (a key measure of US equity market volatility) hit an all-time high of 82.69.
 The last time we experienced comparable volatility was back during the financial crisis in 2007-2009.
 Since volatility topped out in March, the VIX has begun to trail off and now sits around 40 – still quite elevated but a far cry from where it was a month ago.
 To put these figures in perspective, in the weeks and months leading up to the pandemic, the VIX mostly hovered between 12-15 with occasional spikes up to 20 or so.